 Impact in Detroit and beyond

 Service to Detroit's residents is woven into every facet of Wayne State University's medical education.
 Its award-winning community engagement and service learning-focused curriculum is unparalleled in the United States in size, opportunity and scope.
-More than 500 students annually serve at more than 70 clinical sites and nearly 100 community-based mentoring and outreach locations, and participate in a growing number of public health policy and advocacy opportunities.
-Year 1 and 2 students volunteer more than 34,000 hours of community service annually.
+More than 500 students annually serve at more than 70 clinical, mentoring and outreach volunteering options, and participate in a growing number of public health policy and advocacy opportunities.
+Year 1 and 2 students volunteer more than 24,000 hours of community service annually.

 Wayne State physicians-in-training are committed to educating community members about health safety and response solutions through initiatives such as the First Aid First video series, a collaboration between students and the Detroit Medical Center (DMC) emergency medicine physicians to help broader populations learn about in-home solutions that could save lives.

 Wayne State's location provides unparalleled access to diverse populations and exposure to Detroit's unique health challenges, along with unmatched collaborative opportunities with leading health care systems, organizations and experts.
 Students and faculty work on interdisciplinary teams in myriad settings to investigate and develop techniques, technologies and processes that better serve residents.
 In 2016, School of Medicine clinical research awards totaled more than $176 million.

 Community partnerships guide, support and strengthen Wayne State University and Detroit.
 The Center for Translational Science and Clinical Research Innovation — a hub of campus-wide clinical research — works with community advisory boards to determine the direction of clinical research, ensuring that studies and discoveries are applicable and available to community members.